notofonts/noto-docs/src/miniarticles/NotoSerifBalinese.md

 # Noto Serif Balinese

-Noto Serif Balinese is a serif design intended for general use for the Balinese script.
+Noto Serif Balinese is a serif design for texts in the Balinese script.

-It contains 217 glyphs and 6 OpenType features, and supports 129 characters from the Unicode blocks: Balinese.
+Noto Serif Balinese contains 217 glyphs, 6 OpenType features, and supports 129 characters: Balinese.

 ## Supported writing systems